mithril-security/bastionlab/docs/index.md

 BastionLab solves this problem by ensuring that only privacy-friendly operations are allowed on the data and aggregated outputs are shown to the data scientist.

 **BastionLab is an open-source project.** Our solution is coded in Rust 🦀 and uses Polars 🐻, a pandas-like library for data exploration.
-You can check [the code on our GitHub](https://github.com/mithril-security/bastionlab/) and *(very soon)* our roadmap.
+You can check [the code on our GitHub](https://github.com/mithril-security/bastionlab/) and [our roadmap](https://mithril-security.notion.site/513af0ada2584e0f837776a7f6649ab4?v=cf664187c13149a4b667d9c0ae3ed1c0).

 We’ll update the documentation as new features come in, so dive in!